Pomidorry/Salesforce-guides/README.md

 Your URL should look similar to this: https://brave-wolf-ksa17a-dev-ed.trailblaze.my.site.com/Portfolio/s/

-## My result
+## My result 👨‍💻
-You can see it here.
-I'm sure, you can create much better design but it is just a sample
+> You can see it [here](https://empathetic-bear-q8q2h2-dev-ed.trailblaze.my.site.com/s/).
+I'm sure, you can create much better design but it is just a sample :trollface:

-## Source
+## Source :basecamp:
-Tutorial is based on Trailhead project https://trailhead.salesforce.com/content/learn/projects/build-your-personal-portfolio-on-salesforce
+> Tutorial is based on [Trailhead project](https://trailhead.salesforce.com/content/learn/projects/build-your-personal-portfolio-on-salesforce)